Goatz92/task-manager-backend-/README.md

 - The `Task` entity is currently empty (feature in progress)
 - Role entities must exist in the database before assigning to users
 - All entities inherit auditing fields from `AbstractEntity`

-## License
-MIT

----
-For more details, see `.github/copilot-instructions.md` for AI agent and contributor guidelines.